dmlc/dgl/docs/source/guide/data-dataset.rst

 4.1 DGLDataset class
 --------------------

-:class:`dgl.data.DGLDataset` is the base class for processing, loading and saving graph datasets defined in :ref:`apidata`.
+:class:`~dgl.data.DGLDataset` is the base class for processing, loading and saving graph datasets defined in :ref:`apidata`.
 It implements the basic pipeline for processing graph data.
 The following flow chart shows how the pipeline works.

-To process a graph dataset located in a remote server or local disk, we define a class, say ``MyDataset``, inherits from :class:`dgl.data.DGLDataset`.
+To process a graph dataset located in a remote server or local disk, one can define a class, say ``MyDataset``, inheriting from :class:`dgl.data.DGLDataset`.
 The template of ``MyDataset`` is as follows.

 .. figure:: https://data.dgl.ai/asset/image/userguide_data_flow.png